Colin-OBrien/RockPaperScissors/README.md

 Start of my Rock Paper Scissors game in the JavaScript console.

+Needs Met:
+Function for Computer to pick random number for choices Function for player to choose
+Function to play a round 5 times
+Function to start new game

+Things I learned:
 #learned to link the javascript externally similar to css using src=

-Need:
-function for Computer to pick random number for choices function for player to choose function to make comparison function to declare winnner function to start new game
+Update 1/31/22

+Needs Met:
+Removed logic to play 5 rounds
+Added buttons and event listeners